cliosight/cliosight_templates/platform_overview.md

-Cliosight is a low-code platform that allows users to quickly add SQL databases through an intuitive interface.
-It enables the development of applications in a matter of minutes with JSON and SQL.
-As we continue to evolve, we plan to expand our compatibility to include a wide range of cloud databases and data management systems.
+Cliosight is a low-code platform that enables the development of applications in a matter of minutes with JSON and SQL through an intuitive interface.
+It allows users to quickly add SQL databases like MySQL, Postgres and MS SQL Server.
+It  As we continue to evolve, we plan to expand our compatibility to include a wide range of cloud databases and data management systems like Google Big Query, SnowFlake, AWS Redshift and the like.

 ## Building Apps
-With a bottom-up approach, developers can create highly scalable data applications.
+With a bottom-up approach, developers can create versatile and highly scalable data applications.
 Each one is a collection of portable, secure and interconnected widgets that are often interweaved to provide detailed insights.
 They can also contain HTML/CSS for a website-like structure, very useful for creating interactive surveys.

 The primary UI components are
 1. Form